QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

    Filter domains name matching each fixed string separated by comma.

+.. option:: --thin-columns

+    Columns will to be as large as the its header or current lengthiest data.
+It is not the default because columns will move every time the length of the lengthiest data change.

 .. option:: --memory-unit UNIT

    Unit to use for displaying memory.
 The digit after the dot is the precision.